UK DIATF

 • verification.code,

-• verification.reasonCode and
+• verification.reasonCode parameters

 Find decision and/or session related info